geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/subscriptions.md

 # Subscriptions

-:::tip Step 4: Select your subscription
+:::tip Step 5: Select your subscription
 :::

-Before you can start to use the services provided by GeoGardenClub, you must become a subscriber.
-The first time you sign in to GeoGardenClub, after completing your profile, you will be taken to a screen similar to the following in order to accept the terms of either our annual or monthly subscription plan:
+After your 7 day Free Preview period ends, you will be taken to a screen similar to the following in order to accept the terms of either our annual or monthly subscription plan:

 <img width="300" src="/img/user-guide/subscription.png"/>